-The Museum of Cycladic Art presents a dynamic microsite, which hosts the catalogue of the exhibition Takis: Sculptor of Magnetism, Light, and Sound, freely accessible online in Greek and English.
+The Museum of Cycladic Art presented a dynamic- which hosted the catalogue of the exhibition Takis: Sculptor of Magnetism, Light, and Sound, freely accessible online in Greek and English.

 The exhibition, a coproduction of the Museum of Cycladic Art, the Tate Modern, and the MACBA Museu d’Art Contemporani de Barcelona, was scheduled to run in Athens from May 20 to October 25, 2020 but was cancelled due to the unprecedented impact of the pandemic.